 Commuting Using the River Valley: Edmonton West End to Central

-Want to get downtown or to Strathcona from west Edmonton without carbon emission but aren’t quite sure how to proceed?
-Want to use “active transportation” meaning human-powered travel such as cycling, running, walking, in-line skating, and skateboarding?
+Do you want to get downtown or to Strathcona from West Edmonton without carbon emissions but aren’t sure how to proceed?
+Do you want to use “active transportation,” which means human-powered travel such as cycling, running, walking, in-line skating, and skateboarding?

-This blog contains tips on route planning and avoiding the traffic.
-Cycling is likely the most popular choice, although running, etc. works equally well.
-When West Edmonton is talked about it is the neighbourhoods shown on the map below.
+This blog contains tips on route planning and avoiding traffic.
+Cycling is likely the most popular choice, although running works equally well.
+When West Edmonton is talked about, it is the neighbourhoods shown on the map below.

 Edmonton Cycle Paths

-A favourite path of mine runs east west parallel to 100 Avenue, it is marked with an “A” on the map above.
+A favourite path of mine runs east-west parallel to 100 Avenue.
+It is marked with an “A” on the map above.
 You can access it from 163 Street and go all the way east to 149 Street.
-This path is completely separated from cars and winds round trees and bushes (look out for pedestrians!).
-If you are fortunate enough to live in the Glenwood or West Jasper Place neighbourhoods you have direct access to this path which is not allowed for cars.
+This path is completely separated from cars and winds around trees and bushes (look out for pedestrians!).
+If you are fortunate enough to live in the Glenwood neighbourhood or West Jasper Place, you have direct access to this path, which is not allowed for cars.

 Residential Access Roads

 A number of the main roads in the west end have the houses set back with a separate access road video running parallel to the main route.
 Examples are 87 and 95 Avenue, 142 and 163 Street.
-These separate access roads are only used by local residents so there are very few vehicles.
-Just make sure to keep an
+These separate access roads are only used by residents, so there are very few vehicles.
+Just keep an

-eye out for traffic on the side roads that you cross as you cycle along these access roads.
-The drivers may not be as observant as they should.
+eye out for traffic on the side roads you cross as you cycle along these access roads.
+The drivers may not be as observant as they should be.

 River Valley Access

 Once you can access the river valley paths, they will provide the most peaceful ride directly to downtown.
-The access points are not always that obvious especially if you are new to the city.
-The marked two main access points, “B” and “C” on the map above.
+The access points are not always that obvious, especially if you are new to the city.
+The two main access points, “B” and “C,” are marked on the map above.

 • “B” is on 149 Street and ties in with the 100 Avenue bike path mentioned earlier.